 Even fewer high end watches about over the last couple of months!

 The availability of top quality watches can be described in one word - dire.

 Poor availability all round, I am at my lowest stock level for over 6 years, with about a third of what was normal before the middle of last year. :(

 Previous updates can be found on this blog page

 I don't do repairs on watches I do not own, others do:I have no experience of any of these...

 The Clock Workshop, Witney

-Links re Watch Cases are on the "What to Buy" page
+Links re Watch Cases are on my Blog FAQs page

 Birminham Assay Office